rtlabs-com/p-net/doc/using_codesys.rst

 The IP address will be updated accordingly.

 Double-click the "PN_controller" node in the left menu.
-Adjust the IP range using "First IP" and "Last IP" to both have the IP-addresses of your IO-device (for example a Linux laptop or embedded Linux board running the sample_app).
+Adjust the IP range using "First IP" and "Last IP" to both have the existing IP-address of your IO-device (for example a Linux laptop or embedded Linux board running the sample_app).

 Double-click the "rt_labs_DEMO_device" node in the left menu.
-Set the IP-address to the address of your IO-device.
+Set the IP-address to the existing address of your IO-device.

 Structured Text programming language for PLCs